VOLTAMP TRANSFORMERS LIMITED

 DIRECTORS AND KEY MANAGERIAL PERSONNEL:

-During the year, there is a change in Key Managerial Personnel of the Company, viz.
-Mr. V. N. Madhani, has been appointed as Chief Financial Officer from his earlier position of Vice President (Commercial) and Company Secretary and Mr. Achal Thakkar has been appointed as a Company Secretary from his earlier position of Asst.
-Company Secretary.
+During the year, there is a change in Key Managerial Personnel of the Company; viz.
+Mr. Achal Thakkar, resigned from the post of Company Secretary and Mr. Sanket Rathod has been appointed as a Company Secretary from his earlier position of Assistant Company Secretary.

 The present Auditors of the Company M/s.
 Chandulal M. Shah & Co. are retiring at the forthcoming Annual General Meeting of the Company and are eligible for reappointment.
 The Company has received the requisite certificate from them pursuant to Section 139 and 141 of the Companies Act, 2013 and rules framed thereunder, confirming their eligibility for re-appointment as Auditors of the Company.